 How many guests may I have at the ceremony?

-We do not limit the number of guests per graduate.
+Graduates are allowed to invite two guests.
 Seating is first-come, first-served.
 Seating areas for guests will be clearly designated.

 What about wheelchair access?